I have an alter ego!

 A USA Today

-Bestselling author, Gayle Callen writes historical romances.
+Bestselling author, Gayle Callen writes historical romances and historical fiction.
 Named the "Notable New Author of

 1999," Gayle